froger-me/wp-packages-update-server/README.md

 This tab allows administrators to:
 - View the list of packages currently available in WP Packages Update Server, with Package Name, Version, Type (Plugin or Theme), File Name, Size, Last Modified and License Status (if enabled)
 - Download a package
-- Toggle between "Require License" and "Do not Require License" for a package when "Enable Package Licenses" is checked under the "License" tab
+- Toggle between "Require License" and "Do not Require License" for a package when "Enable Package Licenses" is checked under the "Licenses" tab
 - Delete a package
 - Apply bulk actions on the list of packages (download, delete, change license status of the package if licenses are enabled)
 - Add a package (either by uploading it directly, or by priming it by pulling it from a configured Remote Repository)